nipype/pydra/docs/input_spec.rst

    If no `argstr` is used the field is not part of the command.

 `position` (`int`):
-   Position of the field in the command, could be positive or negative integer.
+   Position of the field in the command, could be nonnegative or negative integer.
-   If nothing is provided the field will be inserted between all fields with positive positions and fields with negative positions.
+   If nothing is provided the field will be inserted between all fields with nonnegative positions and fields with negative positions.

 `allowed_values` (`list`):